Projects

 Hagfish thread

 Hagfish can eject a highly dilute yet strong slime to defend against predators.
-This slime contains threads that rival spider silk in strength and are the longest known intracellular fibers.
-My research addresses the developmental mechanism and evolutionary origin of this intriguing bio-material.
+This slime contains threads that rival spider silk in strength.
+My work examines the evolutionary origin and development of these thread cells (Zeng et al., 2021; Zeng et al., 2023).

 Flagellated carpooling